Birthdate: May 25, 1993

 Home: Little Chute, Wis.

-A third-generation racer from Wisconsin, Kenseth grew up watching his dad, Matt, chase down his dream while racing on the same short tracks his grandfather, Roy, did years before.
+A third-generation racer from Wisconsin, Kenseth grew up watching his dad, Matt, chase after the dream on the same short tracks his grandfather, Roy, did years before.

-Kenseth raced go-karts from age 5 to 12 before transitioning to Legend Cars for a couple of seasons.
+Kenseth raced go-karts from age 5 to 12 before transitioning to Legend Cars.

 In 2007, Kenseth got behind the wheel of his first limited late model at Columbus (Wis.)
-151 Speedway, the same track where his NASCAR Sprint Cup Series champion father, Matt, started his career nearly 20 years earlier.
-He scored his first career late model win in June of 2008 at Dells Raceway Park in Wisconsin Dells, Wis. and went on to record five late model victories during the year.
+151 Speedway, the same track where his NASCAR Sprint Cup Series champion father started his career nearly 20 years earlier.